stgibson/capstone_2_travel_activities/project_proposal.md

 * Logged in users can remove a travel activity from a day in their travel plan
 * Logged in users can view a list of their travel plans, and view each one in detail
-* Logged in users can delete their accounts

 ### User Flow